 Environment

 The Commission staff prepared a Prospectus for a comprehensive study of the environmental impacts of the use of chloride on the surface water and groundwater resources of the Region.
-A Technical Advisory Committee was formed (roster to the right), and that committee met on September 8, 2015, October 21, 2015, and June 5, 2018 (agendas and summary notes under "Meeting Materials" below).
+A Technical Advisory Committee (TAC) was formed (roster to the right), and that committee met in 2015 to complete the Prospectus (summary notes for those meetings can be found under "Meeting Materials" below).

-Work began on the study in summer 2017 and to date the Commission staff has focused on the Region-wide monitoring effort outlined in the Prospectus.
-This includes continuous monitoring for specific conductance at approximately 40 stream locations throughout the Region.
+Work began on the Study in summer 2017 with Region-wide monitoring as outlined in the Prospectus.
+This included continuous monitoring for specific conductance at about 41 stream locations throughout the Region.
 Following a detailed site selection process and in-stream monitoring equipment deployment, a two-year comprehensive data collection period began in October 2018 and concluded in October 2020.
-Additional data collection at selected sites is continuing into spring of 2021.
+Additional data collection at selected sites continued into spring of 2021.
 Monthly grab samples were collected at each site, along with targeted event sampling, to obtain water quality data that include chloride concentrations.
 Additionally, quarterly sampling was performed at six lakes within the Region, collecting temperature, specific conductance, and chloride data at various depths.
 Figure 1 compares the draft seasonal chloride profiles for two lakes in the Region, Moose Lake and Little Muskego Lake.

 Presentations